erf/vid/DESIGN.md

 # Design

-- whole file as a single Characters `text`
+- whole file as a single `text` String
-- recreate lines of text + metadata on init / edit for rendering / movement
+- create lines of text + metadata on init / changes
+- use lines for rendering and cursor movement
 - minimal API to replace, insert and delete for a given range on `text`
-- undo operations are added to a stack on replace
+- undo operations are added to a list on replace
 - optimize text changes later (if needed)